Ash's guide to dog-friendly Lostwithiel

 King George V playing field:

-The playing field next to Community Centre - and the riverside walk next to it - is out of bounds for dogs, please use the nearby parks instead.
+The playing field next to Community Centre is out of bounds for dogs, but dog owners can use the King George V river bank area.

-Dogs aren't allowed in the main hall of Lostwithiel Community but you can relax in the upstairs bar area with your owner, where they can eat and drink food from the Cafe downstairs.
+Dogs aren't allowed in the main hall of Lostwithiel Community Centre but you can relax in the cafe with your owner.
 There are also dog tie-ups and water bowls outside the Centre if your owner is visiting a fair or market.

 If your owner is looking for somewhere to eat or drink with you, there are several places where you can take them: